 If you’re interested in CNC machining cost reduction, first you have to understand the factors that impact the cost of CNC parts — machining time, start-up costs, material costs and more.
 Here is some background information on each of these factors that can be used to ultimately reduce CNC machining cost.

 - Machining time: This is usually the primary cost driver when it comes to CNC machining.
 As a rule of thumb, the longer a part takes to machine, the more it will cost.

 - Start-up costs: These costs are fixed.
 They are in place to cover the cost of CAD file preparation and process planning.
 For small volumes, start-up costs can be significant.

 - Material costs: The cost of the bulk material you choose and how easy or hard the material is to machine is another big contributor to the cost of CNC machining.

-- Other Manufacturing Costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
-These often require specific tools, more and additional processing steps — it also requires lower machining speeds.
+- Other manufacturing costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
+These often require specific tools, more and additional processing steps and lower machining speeds.
 All of these factors can impact the machining time, which ultimately drives the cost up.